coinbase/cdp-agentkit/flippando-langchain/README.md

 1. Automating gameplay for testing and demonstration purposes
 2. Providing intelligent assistance to players through a chat interface
 3. Facilitating complex interactions with blockchain-based game mechanics (from basic building blocks, like flipping specific tiles, to more complex workflows, like playing a game to completion, minting the resulting NFT and posting it on Twitter)
-4. Serve as a building tool for anyone willing to extend its fucntionality with new actions
+4. Serve as a building foundation for anyone willing to extend its fucntionality with new actions.

 ## Key Features